digi-wolk/oss-license-auditor/CONTRIBUTING.md

     communication are essential.
 13. After your changes have been approved and merged, you can delete your branch from your forked repository.

+## Commit message format
+A good commit message:
+- Starts with the base form of the verb in the present tense and capitalizes the first letter.
+For example: `Add`, `Fix`, `Update`, `Remove`, `Refactor`, `Move`, `Rename`.
+- Is shorter than 50-75 characters
+- Describes what the commit does
+- Does not end with a period

+For example:
+- `Add ability to read licenses from file`
+- `Add unit test`
+- `Fix incorrect license name`
+- `Update README.md`
+- `Remove unused code`
+- `Refactor code`
+- `Move code to a new package`
+- `Rename function`

 ## Branching Strategy
 - `master`: The main branch of the project.
 - `feature/{issue-number}/{short-description}`: For developing new features.